Bringle Civic Engagement Showcase

 - Includes but is not limited to: the Scholarship of Teaching and Learning (SoTL), community-based participatory research, public scholarship, etc.

 - Includes but is not limited to: online service-learning course design, internet-based platforms for civic engagement, online National Issues Forums, etc.

 Submission Review Process

-The CESS Poster Committee will review and select poster submissions based on:
+The CES Poster Committee will review and select poster submissions based on:

 - Concept of the poster

-- The general ideas, its relevance and timeliness to the CESS theme (see above).
+- The general ideas, its relevance to campus and community engagement

 - The details offered into what was learned through the project/research/ topic.

 - Clearly conveying a snapshot of the work intended to engage the audience; what is novel and important about your work.